wsprtv/wsprtv.github.io/docs/README.md

 of ET values.
 All of these are a comma-separated list of parameters, with one value per extractor specification.
-For example, if there are 2 decoders containing 4 and 5 extractors respectively, then the 7th item in `et_units` will correspond to the 3rd extractor of the second decoder.
+For example, if there are 2 decoders containing 4 and 5 extractors respectively, then the 7th item in `et_units` corresponds to the 3rd extractor of the second decoder.

 Only non-default values need to be specified in the above URL parameters.
 For example, here is how to assign units to the 4th extractor while keeping